If you’re hoping for an iron-clad, “Here’s How to Get Your 2-Month-Old to Sleep Perfectly” article, we might disappoint.

 What time should a 2-month-old go to bed?

-It’s common for a sleep schedule for 2-month-old babies to have a bedtime of somewhere around nine pm or later.
+It’s common for a sleep schedule for 2-month-old babies to have a bedtime of somewhere around 9pm or later.

-With nine to 11 hours of overnight sleep, that would translate to a morning wake-up between six am and eight am.
+With nine to 11 hours of overnight sleep, that would translate to a morning wake-up between 6-8am.

-As they get older, their wake windows will extend, the number of naps will reduce, and their bedtimes naturally move earlier.
+As they get older, their wake windows will extend, the number of naps will reduce, and their bedtimes naturally move earlier, for most babies.

 If you want to make a distinction between bedtime and other naps of the day, it’s not too early to start with a bedtime wind-down routine.

-This may be a calming bath and baby massage, a special storybook or lullaby, and a final feed for the day.
+This may be a calming bath and baby massage, a special storybook or lullaby, and a final feed for the day — the science shows bedtime routines work!

 Your little one may start recognizing that these special activities signal that bedtime is coming, and could help them establish the difference between day and night time.